 The risk will invariably vary on basis of the extent to which the third party involves itself in the licensee - customer relationship.
-The use of introducers, like affiliates, who limit themselves to directing traffic towards the licensee's website but are not otherwise involved in the carrying out of CDD measures on behalf of the licensee, presents a lower risk of ML/FT than the use of physical establishments by a licensee to extend its network and provide gaming services to customers on its own behalf (i.e. the licensee's) is not considered to be an outright high risk indicator, subject to certain pre-requisites as set out in Section 3.3.1 being met. the licensee's).
+The use of introducers, like affiliates, who limit themselves to directing traffic towards the licensee's website but are not otherwise involved in the carrying out of CDD measures on behalf of the licensee, presents a lower risk of ML/FT than the use of physical establishments by a licensee to extend its network and provide gaming services to customers on its own behalf (i.e. the licensee's).
 With affiliates, the main risk is the kind of (prospective) customers that are introduced to the licensee, whereas with physical establishments, the issue is that the licensee's oversight over the amount of funds that customers would effectively be depositing through these establishments may be weakened due to the physical establishment's intermediation role between the player and the licensee.
 This increases the difficulty in ensuring that the licensee's AML/CFT measures are effectively applied.